-Dog Chow is another regular of grocery stores like Walmart or Target and also has a puppy equivalent known as Puppy Chow or a cat equivalent known as Cat Chow.
+Dog Chow is another regular of grocery stores like Walmart or Target and makes a range of dry dog food, and wet dog food; and also has a puppy equivalent known as Puppy Chow or a cat equivalent known as Cat Chow.

 Beyond the cheerful packaging, Dog Chow’s kibble is stuffed with grain ingredients like Corn, Corn Gluten Meal, and Soybean Meal.
 These grains make up the bulk of almost all Dog Chow recipes and act as dense sources of carbohydrates.

-This is disappointing from Purina, who claim that they take their safety and quality processes extremely seriously.
+This is disappointing from Purina, which claims that they take their safety and quality processes extremely seriously.

 Purina Beneful is one of Purina’s relatively younger brands, having been introduced to consumers in 2001.
 The brand has expanded significantly since then and has undergone many revisions and changes.